 Smart b2b fintech marketing starts with building detailed buyer personas and Ideal Customer Profiles (ICPs).
 Here’s how to stick the landing by actually activating upon this work.
-Download our b2b fintech buyer persona template by clicking the button below.
+Download our b2b fintech buyer persona template below.

 On a planet filled with heightened uncertainty and mixed emotions, it’s more important than ever to deeply understand and empathize with your customers.
 The world has changed, and so have the minds and habits of your customers.
 Yet, there are common mistakes b2b fintech marketers make when it comes to communicating with their target audiences.

 If you feel like you’ve been broadcasting your financial technology to everyone, but are questioning whether you’re reaching anyone, it’s time to harness the power of the ICP + Buyer Persona combo.
 Avoid these mistakes so that you can finally know exactly what to build, how to market it, and how to delight your biggest fans.

 6 Mistakes B2B Marketers Make with their Fintech Buyer Personas and Ideal Customer Profiles